cenfun/screencast-gif/README.md

     //global

-    //the number of times to loop, or 0 for forever.
+    //the number of times to repeat, or 0 for forever.
-    loop: 0,
+    repeat: 0,

+    // Net Quantization Algorithm quality 1 - 30
+    quality: 10,

     //Handling of Global Color Table
     palette: [0xffffff, 0x000000],